 Dr. Stanton is the Chief Science Officer at GWR.
 He has more than 25 years of experience in poplar genetics and is an internationally recognized expert.
 His research has produced some of the finest breeding collections of Populus deltoides, Populus trichocarpa, and a variety of Asian Tacamahaca poplar.
 Brian has overseen hybrid varietal development for poplar commercial tree farms in the U.S. as well as varietal testing in Chile, China, and Europe.
 Brian is past chair of the Poplar and Willow Working Party for the International Union of Forest Research Organizations and the past chair for the Society of American Foresters Genetics and Tree Improvement Working Group.
 Brian received a B.S. in biology from West Chester State College, an M.S. in forestry from the University of Maine, and a Ph.D. in forest resources from Pennsylvania State University.

-Dr. Townsend is a Regional Extension Specialist and Educator at Washington State University.
-Patricia is playing an active role in strengthening extension network and capacity, developing outreach materials and conducting research on the experience and needs of extension professionals regarding biofuels.
+Dr. Townsend is a Regional Extension Specialist at Washington State University and co-lead for the AHB Extension team.
+Patricia is playing an active role in developing ecosystem service markets for poplar trees, creating outreach materials, and conducting research on the needs and concerns of stakeholders regarding bioenergy.
 She completed her Ph.
 D at the University of Washington (UW) working closely with local landowners on tropical forest restoration and conservation in Costa Rica.
 While at UW, Patricia also worked on the environmental impacts of biofuel feedstocks.
-Currently, she is happy to be providing outreach to build a sustainable biofuel system in the Northwest.
+Currently, she is happy to be providing outreach to build a sustainable poplar energy and ecosystem services system in the Northwest.

 Kevin serves as the Washington State University Regional Extension Forestry Specialist for the North Puget Sound area.
 He is based in Everett, WA, where he coordinates and teaches public forestry education classes, predominantly for owners of small-acreage forests.
 Kevin also does research related to small-scale forestry and education methods, and develops technical publications for landowners.
 Before joining the WSU faculty in 2007, Kevin was a forestry research scientist for the University of Washington.
 Kevin has a BS in forest management and an MS in forest economics, both from the University of Washington.
 Kevin’s top interests are ecology, native trees, woody biofuels, and using technology in forestry education.